-The Council meets regularly on the first and third Tuesdays of each month at City Hall.
-The agenda of each meeting includes time for citizen comment.
-For more information, call (503) 675-3984, or email the City Recorder.
+The Council meets regularly on the first and third Tuesdays of each month virtually or at City Hall in Council Chambers on the 3rd Floor.
+The agenda for each regular meeting includes time for public comment, or written comment can be submitted anytime to Council Distribution.